dominuszagare/dominuszagare-knowledge-base/docs/ubiquitous_computing/covering_the_human_needs.md

 Alderfer's ERG theory is a theory in psychology proposed by Clayton Alderfer in his 1969 paper "An Empirical Test of a New Theory of Human Needs".
 Alderfer's ERG theory is a pyramid that contains three levels of needs.
 The lower levels of the pyramid are the most basic needs, and the higher levels are the more advanced needs.
 The three levels of needs are:

-1. Existence needs
+1. Existence needs (Masslow's 1. and 2.)
-2. Relatedness needs
+2. Relatedness needs (Masslow's 3. and 4.)
-3. Growth needs
+3. Growth needs (Masslow's 5.)

 #### Existence needs